 - Any blood relative or adoptive sibling who was partially or entirely dependent upon the deceased for support or services

 In addition to the deceased’s estate, all potential beneficiaries from a wrongful death lawsuit must be identified in the initial complaint against the nursing home, and their relationships to the deceased individual.
 The types of damages family members can potentially recover include medical bills related to the injuries suffered before their loved one’s death, funeral and burial expenses, the loss of the victim’s expected income and benefits, loss of support, companionship, services, and more.
-A West Palm Beach wrongful death attorney can help you if you believe your loved ones’ wrongful death was due to a nursing home’s negligence.
+A Wrongful Death Attorney can help you if you believe your loved ones’ wrongful death was due to a nursing home’s negligence.